gobo-eiffel/gobo/tool/gecop/validation/validity/vuta/Readme.md

   * What to do: ensure the target of the call is controlled or is not separate.

-  A expression of separate type is controlled if:
+  An expression of separate type is controlled if:

   * It is a formal argument of the enclosing feature.
   * It is a separate argument of a separate instruction.
   * It is a query whose result type is not separate and whose target is (recursively) controlled.